This

 dark and criminal past.

-There is a long list of crime novelists who have used
+is a long list of crime novelists who have used Edinburgh as a backdrop - from Arthur Conan

 artists.